 http://codes.ohio.gov/orc/4109

-Here is the doctors' certificate which must also be signed to obtain the work permit:
+Here is the link to the physician's certificate which must also be signed to obtain the work permit.

-Since Ohio regulations state that the superintendent (not any other school employee) has 14 calendar days to review the notification and ask for additional information, it is VERY important that we send it to the local district superintendent only (certified and with signature receipt) so that we can know exactly what date it was received by the superintendent and by whom.
+Since Ohio law states that the superintendent (not any other school employee) has 14 calendar days from his or her receipt of the notification to reply with the acknowledgement of his or her receipt of the exemption, it is VERY important that we send it to the local district superintendent only (certified and with signature receipt) so that we can know exactly what date it was received by the superintendent and by whom.
 If we send our notification to some other office, for the school's convenience, we will have no way of knowing when that other office sends it to the superintendent, and therefore no way of knowing when their 14 calendar day clock runs out.

-The school could claim, even months later, that the superintendent just received your notification, so you would need to comply with replying to a request for more information.
-Sending it to the local district superintendent only, despite a school"s requests otherwise, protects your rights.
+The school could claim, even months later, that the superintendent just received your notification.
+Sending it to the local district superintendent only, despite a school's requests otherwise, protects your rights.

 Please note, we are fellow homeschooling parents, not legal counsel.
 Information shared should not be taken as legal advice.
 We highly recommend being well-versed with the applicable administrative code and your rights to home educate.
 The regulation codes pertaining to Ohio homeschooling are linked on this page.